R3DRUN3/github-content-sync/README.md

 1. Creates a GitHub client using the provided access token.
 1. Retrieve the content of the two specified folders via the Github client object.
 1. Compares the contents of the two specified folders within the repository.
-1. Retrieves files that exist in both folders and have newer commits in the first folder.
 1. Prints the files that are present in the first folder but not in the second folder.
 1. Prints the files with newer commits in the first folder compared to the same files in the second folder.
+1. Prints the files that are present in the second folder but not in the first folder.
-1. If `OPEN_ISSUE` env var is present and set to `true`, opens a "synchronization issue" on the target repo.
+2. If `OPEN_ISSUE` env var is present and set to `true`, opens a "synchronization issue" on the target repo.
 ## Examples

 You can run this utility in many ways: